-With just one child, traveling is already a big deal.
-Moms who take care of 3 kids or more like minnemom and 4sixsuit are my heroines.
-They truly take the saying, “Have kids, will travel” to another level.
-Not only do they have to pack 5 or 6 suitcases, they have to find hotel rooms and suites that can and will accommodate their larger families.
+Try traveling with one kid and it’s a big deal, but take three or more kids and it becomes an ordeal.
+Moms with three or more kids, like minnemom and 4sixsuit, are my heroines.
+They truly take the saying, “Have Kids, Will Travel” to a whole new level.
+Not only do they have to pack five or six suitcases, they have to find hotel rooms and suites that can -and will accommodate their large families.

-Theresa Jorgensen (aka 4sixsuit) has decided to take on this challenge head-on and created the website, SixSuitcaseTravel.
-SixSuitcaseTravel is a database of over 2500 family hotel and suite listings that can accommodate six in over 1100 cities across the United States.
-Here are Theresa’s top tips on traveling with families of 5 or 6
+Theresa Jorgensen (a.k.a.
+4sixsuit) has decided to take on this challenge head-on and created the website, SixSuitcaseTravel.
+SixSuitcaseTravel is a database of over 2500 family hotel and suite listings that can accommodate families of six in over 1100 cities across the United States.
+Get to know Theresa and her top tips for big families:

 How do you describe your family?

 Like most families, we’re always on the move!
-My twin daughters, 11, and I just earned our black belts in Taekwondo.
-My son, 14, already has his black belt and my youngest daughter, 7, is on schedule to get hers next year.
+My twin daughters (ages 11) and I just earned our black belts in Taekwondo.
+My son (age 14) already has his black belt and my youngest daughter (age 7) is on schedule to get hers next year.
 Throw in band and swim and there’s no time to rest!

 What is your favorite family travel story that you like sharing?